open-pioneer/trails-openlayers-base-packages/.changeset/icy-ties-make.md

 "@open-pioneer/map": minor
 ---

-Add `setStyle` method to `Highlight` to able to change the style of existing highlights.
+Add `setStyle` method to `Highlight` to change the style of existing highlights.